Alok-Sharma/BargeTracker/README.markdown

 * The **third** activity is launched by using the "Barge List" option from the options menu.
 This displays all the Barges in a list along with their status.
 Also, if a barge has the same status for more than a specified time, then the list highlights the entry for that barge.
 * The app basically fetches coordinates alongwith other relevant detail pertaining to each Barge from a server.
 The server hosts this information as a *JSON file*.
-* After fetching and pasring the JSON, the app plots this onto a 'MapView' alongwith their stauss colors.
+* After fetching and parsing the JSON, the app plots this onto a 'MapView' alongwith their status colors.
 * A major part of this project was to implement *Cloud to Device Messaging (C2DM)* for user notifications.
 The C2DM service was used to notify the user if any barge hasnt had its status changed for more than the specified time, or if the user desires to recieve notifications for every status change for particular barges.